thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 design.

-Typically, the process of designing a completely new spring should start with (at least) WIRE\_DIA and COILS\_T in free status.
+Typically, the process of designing a completely new spring should start with (at least) Wire\_Dia and Coils\_T in free status.
 Once a feasible design is established, the SELECT SIZE menu item can be used to select the nearest standard wire size from the appropriate standard sizes table.
-After the selection, an additional search should be executed to adjust values of the remaining independent variables to compensate for the change in WIRE\_DIA.
+After the selection, an additional search should be executed to adjust values of the remaining independent variables to compensate for the change in Wire\_Dia.

-Additional information on operating techniques is presented in the documentation sections INTRODUCTION and GETTING STARTED.
+Additional information on operating techniques is presented in the documentation sections [Introduction](../introduction) and GETTING STARTED.
 The demo and tutorial sessions supplied with ODOP:Spring provide detailed commentary on how to solve a variety of problems.

 **REFERENCES**